Logo-Princeton-Seminary.png

 Workshops

 Full event participants will be assigned a workshop group (communicated at check-in) that will remain consistent throughout the Forum.
 Each workshop group will stay together in their assigned classroom as each of the three workshop leaders teaches their workshop in rotation.
-One-day passholders will not be pre-assigned to a workshop and are free to join whichever group they’d like on their participation day.
+One-Day Passholders will not be pre-assigned to a workshop and are free to join whichever group they’d like on their participation day.

-“Celebration as Ritual,” led by Rev. Dr. Drew Dyson.
+Led by Rev. Dr. Drew Dyson

 At the IYM, we believe that young people matter to God, and we know that God matters to many young people.
 In light of this, how might youth ministry be a site of celebration, affirmation, and belonging?
-In this workshop, Drew Dyson will draw from his decades of experience as a minister and community leader to explore how sacred moments and rites of passage can transform young people – and all people – as they move throughout the life cycle.
+In this workshop, Drew Dyson will draw from his decades of experience as a minister and community leader to explore how sacred moments and rites of passage can transform young people—and all people—as they move throughout the life cycle.
 By creatively [re]interpreting and [re]imagining Christian ritual today, youth ministry leaders have the opportunity to bear witness to the truth in young people’s lives in a time when truth is invaluable.

-Celebration as Activism, led by Rev. Dr. Traci Blackmon.
+Led by Rev. Dr. Traci Blackmon

 At the IYM, we celebrate the prophetic vision and voice of young people, who experience the world with fresh perspectives that help us know God in new ways.
 As we heed their calls for justice and peace, how might youth ministry cultivate communities of resistance to oppression and violence?
 In this workshop, Traci Blackmon will draw upon her experience as a minister and activist to help youth ministry leaders embody their responsibilities to “pray with their feet” in acts of faith and solidarity with young people.
 Embracing this ethic, youth ministry leaders have the opportunity to celebrate the passion of young people who understand that, even on the night he was betrayed and arrested, Jesus threw a dinner party.

-Celebration as Activism, led by Rev. Dr. Darlene Hutto.
+Led by Rev. Dr. Darlene Hutto

 At the IYM, we have long known that games and parties in youth ministries do far more than pass the time in an entertaining way.
 Fun in youth ministry can be transformative, leading to lasting relationships grounded in joy and faith in Christ.
 In this workshop, Darlene Hutto will draw upon her experience as a designer and facilitator of sacred encounters to help youth ministry leaders explore spiritual practices for Christian discipleship.
 While accompanying young people on their journeys of self-discovery and vocational discernment, youth ministry leaders have the opportunity to practice celebration as a formative spiritual discipline with their young people.